Ministry Leadership Program

 The principles of Catholic Social Teaching (CST) are central to the organisational life and mission of a Catholic organisation.
 We will examine how to model what an organisation and mission informed by this teaching looks like.
 We will address our special mission to prioritise services to the poorest and most vulnerable members of society.

-Session seven: Values Integration, Discernment and Decision Making
+Session seven: Values Integration and Governance

 Session eight: Whole Person Care